exeed-media/mod0/front-end/data_types.md

 1. Commit your work.
 1. Push your changes to GitHub.

-Please submit the link to your GitHub repository in the submission form.
+Please submit the link to your GitHub repository in the Discord channel.

 <br><br>